Forest-Modelling-Lab/3D-CMCC-FEM/README.md

   ago,and is not longer updated nor developed since the last 7 years.
 If you are interested to the last 3D-CMCC-FEM
   model version which is constanlty tested and updated go to the 5.5-ISIMIP branch version.

-  We maintain this MASTER verison on the repository only for historical and affectional reasons.
+  We maintain this MASTER version on the repository only for historical and affectional reasons.

   For any further information please contact us:
   -Alessio Collalti *(Lab.
 Head)*: alessio.collalti@cnr.it